that-recsys-lab/librec-auto-demo2021/README.md

 ### demo03

-This study demonstrates the use of non-LibRec libraries.
-We show a study that explores different numbers of layers in the variational autoencoder implementation in the Microsoft Recommenders library.
+This study demonstrates the use of non-LibRec libraries for recommendation generation.
+We demonstrate the use of the variational autoencoder implementation in the Microsoft Recommenders library.

 ### demo04